-The image shows a beautifully carved sculptural relief depicting Indra, the king

-    of Svarga and devas (demigods), seated majestically on his vehicle Airavata, a

-    white elephant, with his wife Indrani (also known as Sachi) seated behind him.
+The image shows a beautifully carved sculptural relief depicting Indra, the king of Svarga and devas (demigods), seated majestically on his vehicle Airavata, a white elephant, with his wife Indrani (also known as Sachi) seated behind him.

-    Indra is also one of the Ashta Dikpalas (guardians of the eight directions), and

-    his job is to guard the east direction.
-Check this Ashta Dikpala painting from

-    the Hampi Virupkasha Temple Murals for a description of all eight dikpalas.
+Indra is also one of the Ashta Dikpalas (guardians of the eight directions), and his job is to guard the east direction.
+Check this Ashta Dikpalas painting from the Hampi Virupkasha Temple Murals for a description of all dikpalas.

-    – Burning of Khandava Forest – Indra Dousing the Fire Set by Agni – East Library

-    Facade of the Banteay Srei Temple in Cambodia
+– Burning of Khandava Forest – Indra Dousing the Fire Set by Agni – East Library Facade of the Banteay Srei Temple in Cambodia

 – Indra Riding Airavata – A bas-relief on the pediment of the gopura at the entrance of the Banteay Srei Temple in Cambodia

 – Indra Fighting the Asuras (Demons) – Gods Vs. Asuras Bas-Relief in the lower level gallery of the Angkor Wat Temple in Cambodia